Did you know that the use of malware rose by 358% in 2020, and ransomware usage rose by 435%?

 Optimizing security architecture means that your business can continue to become more efficient without compromising your data or applications.

-As part of the cloud security architecture, ensure that you incorporate data loss prevention tools, use virtual firewalls, anti-virus software, DDoS attack protection, and SIEM.
+As part of the cloud security architecture, ensure that you incorporate data loss prevention tools, use virtual firewalls, anti-virus software, DDoS attack protection, SIEM, and a cloud-based VPN solution to secure remote access and encrypt sensitive data.

 It may seem obvious, but having complex passwords is one of the best ways to protect your website.
 While you don’t want to forget your passwords, learning one password is easier than losing your entire business.